TadiT7/treble_experimentations_wiki/Cubot-X19.md

 All features work with no bugs at all.
-After installation you need to edit your apn settings if mobile data does not work, but otherwise all features are working exclusive of VoLte
+After installation you need to edit your apn settings if mobile data does not work, but otherwise all features are working exclusive of VoLte and Fingerprint

 ## Steps to install